puppetlabs/puppetserver/documentation/compatibility_with_puppet_agent.markdown

     If you set `jruby-puppet.use-legacy-auth-conf` in the `puppetserver.conf` file to `false`, you must reimplement your authorization rules in `/etc/puppetlabs/puppetserver/conf.d/auth.conf` and use the configuration file's new HOCON format.
 See the [Puppet Server `auth.conf` documentation][] for more information.

     If you don't set `jruby-puppet.use-legacy-auth-conf` or set `jruby-puppet.use-legacy-auth-conf` to `true`, implement your rules using the legacy format in `/etc/puppetlabs/puppet/auth.conf`.
-See the [Puppet `auth.conf` documentation][auth.conf] for more information on this file format, and note that support for this legacy format under Puppet Server is [deprecated][] and will be removed in a future release.
+See the [Puppet `auth.conf` documentation][auth.conf] for more information on this file format.
+Support for this legacy format under Puppet Server is [deprecated][] and will be removed in a future release.
 * Change each `path` to match Puppet 4 URLs.
     * Add `/puppet/v3` to the beginning of most paths.
     * Note that `certificate*` endpoints are not validated by `auth.conf` rules when `jruby-puppet.use-legacy-auth-conf` is not set or set to `true`.
 If you need to configure authorization for these endpoints, consider configuring this setting to `false`.
 See the [Puppet Server `auth.conf` documentation][] for more information.